twbs/bootstrap/site/content/docs/5.1/content/images.md

 ---
 layout: docs
 title: Images
-description: Documentation and examples for opting images into responsive behavior (so they never become wider than their parent) and add lightweight styles to them—all via classes.
+description: Documentation and examples for opting images into responsive behavior (so they never become more comprehensive than their parent) and add lightweight styles via classes.
 group: content
 toc: true
 ---

 ## Responsive images

 Images in Bootstrap are made responsive with `.img-fluid`.
-This applies `max-width: 100%;` and `height: auto;` to the image so that it scales with the parent width.
+This applies `max-width: 100%;` and `height: auto;` to the image to scale with the parent width.

 {{< example >}}
 {{< placeholder width="100%" height="250" class="bd-placeholder-img-lg img-fluid" text="Responsive image" >}}